 Thus, the concept of social unity was replaced, for a while, with the theory of the social contract.
 If a person wishes to exercise their rights to life, liberty, and property–or to live freely in society–one must respect the rights of others to life, liberty, and property.
 This principle was, in turn, found to be contradictory because Hobbes left a special position for the Sovereign–all of the Sovereign’s subjects are equal but they must submit to the authority of the Sovereign, who represents God on earth.
-Additionally, “the problem with the social contract is that a “contract already presupposed an established social order” (Luhmann, Intro 234).
-Due to this contradiction, social contract theory was supplanted by a theory of consensus (shared norms and values hold society together), which Hobbes had rejected even if it wasn’t yet considered a theory.
+Additionally, the problem with the social contract is that a “contract already presupposed an established social order” (Luhmann, Intro 234).
+That is to say, there has to be some kind of social order before people can enter into a contract.
+Due to this contradiction, social contract theory was supplanted by a theory of consensus (shared norms and values hold society together), which Hobbes had already rejected even if it wasn’t yet considered a theory.

 In Hobbes’ view, [the] mechanistic quality of human psychology implies the subjective nature of normative claims.
 ‘Love’ and ‘hate’, for instance, are just words we use to describe the things we are drawn to and repelled by, respectively.
 So, too, the terms ‘good’ and ‘bad’ have no meaning other than to describe our appetites and aversions.
 Moral terms do not, therefore, describe some objective state of affairs, but are rather reflections of individual tastes and preferences.Internet Encyclopedia of Philosophy. https://www.iep.utm.edu/soc-cont/#SH2a